 Liber Pater Blanc is a very labor intensive wine to produce.
 The fruit is pressed under the protection of a blanket of CO2.
 Fermentation takes place exclusively in 100% new, French oak barrels from Remond.
 The wine is aged on its lees for an average of 16 months with regular stirring.
 Only 300 bottles of this hard to find, white Bordeaux wine are produced in an average vintage.

-Serving and Decanting Liber Pater, with Wine, Food, Pairing Tips
+Serving Liber Pater, with Wine, Food, Pairing Tips

 Liber Pater Wine Tasting Notes